 - Assistance in obtaining insurance cover.

-The AAS have been established as minimum standards.
+The AAAS have been established as minimum standards.
 The concept required appropriate consultation with commercial, education, not-for-profit and community based organisations so a single and consistent set of guidelines could be established and agreed by the contributors, provide clarity to the sector and to the external stakeholder of safe and sustainable practices in the outdoors.

-AAS enable those who lead and those who participate in group based activities to have an opportunity to be appropriately informed of the responsibilities, duty of care and legal expectations they can expect.
+AAAS enable those who lead and those who participate in group based activities to have an opportunity to be appropriately informed of the responsibilities, duty of care and legal expectations they can expect.
 That in conducting such activities, organisations and leaders know what is expected of them and as such, help to ensure that the appropriate duty of care for self, others and the environment is provided.

 The current activity standards were designed to be adaptable, so that they can be developed further as requirements change.
-Due to the differing regulations, compliance, health & safety expectations and operating environments throughout Australia each state created their own set of AAS, and while they are very similar in many ways they can vary significantly in specific areas.
+Due to the differing regulations, compliance, health & safety expectations and operating environments throughout Australia each state created their own set of AAAS, and while they are very similar in many ways they can vary significantly in specific areas.